DavidB1999/My_Football_Analytics/Position_data/PitchControl/README.md

 # Pitch control

 This is supposed to be a deep dive into pitch control and related concepts. - long term project <br>
-So far i implemented different ways to compute Spearman's as well as Fernandez's pitch control model. <br>
+So far i implemented different ways to compute Spearman's as well as Fernandez' pitch control model. <br>

 There are many ways to implement pitch control / space control.
 Some of the most prominent are: